deloitte-uk-systems-engineering/sde-learning-development-pathway/README.md

 #### Time Required

-- Two months of part-time effort assuming one hour of input on weekdays, and at least two hours of input on weekends
+- Two week of part-time effort assuming one hour of input on weekdays, and at least two hours of input on weekends

 #### Tips

 - Start creating your technical learning notes.
 I personally recommend [Evernote](https://evernote.com/)
+- Put your skills in practice by contributing to the Terraform React full-stack open source project [here](https://github.com/deloitte-uk-systems-engineering/react-serverless-aws-terraform)

 </p>
 </details>